-Required Courses at Lander University 6 credit hours BA 390 International Business 3 Choose any one among the following: BA 351 Business Ethics (recommended for all majors) 3 ECON 335 International Economics (recommended for all majors) ACCT 201, BA 251, FINA 301, MGMT 301 or MKT 301 (recommended for non-business majors only.)
-(Some of these courses may have pre-requisites) Any other 300-level BA, MGMT, MKT, FINA or ACCT course offered by the e Department of Business (some of these courses may have pre-requisites)

-A minimum of six credit hours toward the minor must be completed at Lander.

-Required Modules (courses) at University of Winchester: 6 credit hours BS 2967 Globalization and Diversity (Spring Semester) 3 or BS 3907 Global Marketing (Fall Semester) 3

-Selectives at the University of Winchester:
+Required Courses at Lander University 6 credit hours BA 390 International Business 3 Choose any one among the following: 2 BA 351 Business Ethics (recommended for all majors) ECON 335 International Economics (recommended for all majors) 3 ACCT 201, BA 251, FINA 301, MGMT 301 or MKT 301 (recommended for non-business majors only.)
+(Some of these courses may have prerequisites) Any other 300-level BA, MGMT, MKT, FINA or ACCT course offered by the Department of Business (some of these courses may have prerequisites) A minimum of six credit hours toward the minor must be completed at Lander.
+Required Modules (courses) at University of Winchester: 6 credit hours BS 2967 Globalization and Diversity (Spring Semester) or 3 BS 3907 Global Marketing (Fall Semester) 3 Selectives at the University of Winchester: Any two level 5 or level 6 business modules from the University of Win chester, to be selected in

-Any two level 5 or level 6 business modules from the University of Winchester, to be selected in consultation with the student's advisor and the Director of Study Abroad

-6 credit hours
+Any two level 5 or level 6 business modules from the University of Winchester, to be selected in consultation with the student's advisor and the Director of Study Abroad 6 credit hours

+TOTAL HOURS

-TOTAL HOURS 18 total credit hours
+18 total credit hours